-In this minor you will acquire a thorough understanding of the political and cultural developments in the major countries of Asia and the historical relationship between Asia and other parts of the world, in particular the West.
-You will develop the capability to see global and regional developments from a local Asian perspective, and the ability to combine the knowledge obtained in their major programmes with Asia-centred and interdisciplinary perspectives.
+In this minor we will address the political and cultural developments in the major countries of Asia and the historical relationship between Asia and other parts of the world.

-The minor Global Asia starts in study period 3 and 4 (semester II) and continues in study period 1 and 2 (semester I) of the next year.
-If you started the minor in block 3, 2018-2019, please make sure to register for the courses in semester I, 2019-2020.
-For more information about registration for the minorprogramme and/or course, please see the Application and Registration requirements.
+The minor Global Asia starts in study period 3 (semester II) and continues in study period 1 and 2 (semester I) of the next year.
+The minor consists of 4 compulsory courses.

 If you wish to know more, or have questions about this minor, please contact the Student Desk Humanities.